smart-edge-open/specs/doc/building-blocks/emco/openness-emco.md

 ```

-## Practise with EMCO: SmartCity Deployment
+## Practice with EMCO: SmartCity Deployment
-- One OpenNESS edge cluster (representing regional office) and One legacy K8s Cluster (representing cloud) are connected to the OpenNESS EMCO cluster.
 - The SmartCity application is a sample application that is built on top of the OpenVINO™ and Open Visual Cloud software stacks for media processing and analytics.
-  - The whole application is composed of two parts:
+  - The composite application is composed of two parts:
     - EdgeApp (multiple OpenNESS edge clusters)
     - WebApp (cloud application for additional post-processing such as calculating statistics and display/visualization)
+- One OpenNESS edge cluster (representing regional office) and One legacy K8s Cluster (representing cloud) are connected to the OpenNESS EMCO cluster.
 - The whole deployment architecture diagram is as shown below:
 ![OpenNESS EMCO](openness-emco-images/openness-emco-smtc.png)

-_Figure - SmartCity Deployment Architecture Overview_
+_Figure 6 - SmartCity Deployment Architecture Overview_

-The typical steps involved in the cluster registration and deployment of the application using OpenNESS EMCO are as following:
+The typical steps involved in the cluster registration and deployment of the application using OpenNESS EMCO are as follows:
 - Prerequisites
-  - Make One OpenNESS Edge Cluster Ready with any OpenNESS Flavor (OpenNESS Application Node Flavor is proposed)
+  - Make one OpenNESS edge cluster ready.
-  - Make One Legacy K8s Cluster Ready (Simulate cloud cluster)
+  - Make one legacy K8s cluster ready (Simulate cloud cluster).
-  - Prepare One Server with a Vanilla CentOS for EMCO (Only one server is required for EMCO cluster)
+  - Prepare One server with a vanilla CentOS\* 7.8.2003 for EMCO (Only one server is required for EMCO cluster).
 - EMCO Installation
-- Clusters Setup
+- Cluster Setup
 - Project Setup
 - Logical Cloud Setup
 - Deploy SmartCity Application

-### Clusters Setup
+### Cluster Setup
-In the step, cluster provider will be created and clusters will be registered in the EMCO.
+In the step, cluster provider will be created.
+And both the edge cluster and the cloud cluster will be registered in the EMCO.

 1. After [EMCO Installation With OpenNESS Flavor](#emco-installation), logon to the EMCO server and maker sure that Harbor and EMCO microservices are in running status.